 He kept on driving.

 “I don’t want to trouble you.
 I can get to Santa Fe by myself.”
-I tried not to sound too alarmed in case you’d trigger him.
+I tried not to sound too alarmed in case that’d trigger him.
 Who knows what kind of mental illness he had.

 He smiled, nodded, and kept on driving.